 The National Army Museum is a popular spot for local families in Chelsea, with several interactive galleries and activities for children of all ages.
 Children under 9 can look forward to a military-style soft play course, taking the kids on a journey through different obstacles.
 There are various military themes and functions like communication, mobility, driving, and mechanical repair.
 One of the most popular activities is to climb aboard an army command liaison vehicle, and the Camp Kitchen and Mess Hall will ensure that the troops are nourished.
 How do soldiers get their uniforms?
 What are the best ways to send messages and get supplies from home?
 All these questions can be answered in the army storeroom.

-The Garden, Science Museum
+The Garden Play Area, Science Museum

 Exhibition Rd | South Kensington | London SW7 2DD